New Caledonian storm petrel

 The New Caledonian storm petrel (Fregetta lineata) is a species of bird in the family Oceanitidae.

+Distribution and habitat

 It is an endemic breeder to New Caledonia, and has a wider nonbreeding range throughout the Coral Sea and the South Pacific, as far east as the Marquesas.

+At-sea observations continue to occur of the east coast of Australia, however the location of a breeding colony is yet to be discovered.
+On 26 September 2014, a juvenile F. lineata was discovered on the shore of mainland New Caledonia, in an inhabited area.
+The photographs were first sent to Ludovic Renaudet (of the Caledonian Ornithological Society), who forwarded them to Vincent Bretagnolle for identification.
+This is the only definite record of F. lineata on land and indicates a likely nearby breeding location.

+Taxonomy

 Described in 1848, the New Caledonian storm petrel, alongside the closely related New Zealand storm petrel (F. maoriana) which shares a similar streaked coloration, was long thought to merely be an aberrant member of another storm petrel species.
 The recognition of the New Zealand storm petrel as a valid species prompted a reevaluation of the New Caledonian storm petrel, and it was thus revived as a distinct species in 2022.
 It is thought to be critically endangered, with an adult population of only 100 - 1,000 pairs.